PaulZC/Artemis_Global_Tracker/Documentation/Hardware_Overview/README.md

 ## Pressure, Humidity and Temperature Sensor

 Pressure, humidity and temperature readings are provided by a [TE / MEAS Switzerland MS8607](https://www.te.com/usa-en/product-CAT-BLPS0018.html) combined sensor.
-The MS8607 shares I2C port 1 with the ZOE and is powered by the same switched 3.3V power rail.
+The MS8607 shares I2C port 1 with the ZOE.

 The sensor will provide pressure readings as low as 10mbar which is equivalent to an altitude of approximately 31,000m.